ashsams18/Project4_11122021/README.md

 The machine learning data prepared above was imported into this notebook.

+Data balancing was performed.
 X was assigned as a dataframe of the features and y as a series of the outcome variable.